 - What is the fastest way to get there?

 - When I get there, where's the best tactical place to park my vehicle?

 - Will I be the first one there?

 - What door do I go to?

 - How do I get in the building?
 It is probably locked.

 - Is anyone already shot?

-In the meantime, 911 is receiving scores of phone calls from both inside and outside of the building with contradictory and false information.
-How do 911 operators sort out of the noise and find the important information?
+In the meantime, 911 is receiving scores of phone calls from both inside and outside of the building with contradictory and potentially false information.
+How do 911 operators sort out all of the noise and find the important information?
 What information do they relay to the officers to keep them up to date and safe?